CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/README.md

 As data journalists, we very often need to load data for our projects.

-For this section, we will work with an HTML file _index.html_ and a JavaScript file _load-data.js_.
+In this section, we will work with an HTML file _index.html_ and a JavaScript file _load-data.js_.

 In our HTML file, we link our JavaScript file in HEAD, so it will be loaded and triggered on our webpage.